SydneyBioX/iDAS/README.md

 ```

 Results include three table, the p-value (or adjusted p-value) table, F-statistics table, and the gene associated groups.

+The `Sig0` column represents the test result from the full model. `Intornotint` indicates whether a significant interaction effect is present. `F1`, `F2`, and `F3` represent tests for gene associations with the main effects of Factor 1, Factor 2, and Factor 3, respectively. `Twowaysorthreeways` distinguishes whether the interaction effect is a two-way or three-way interaction. `F1F2`, `F2F3`, and `F1F3` correspond to the three types of two-way interaction effects.

 ```
 # Inspect results